Study a flower – it’s the imperfections that make it beautiful.

 When we work on something that we care about, knowing when to stop can be hard.
-You tell yourself to keep editing … You care enough to keep making those infinitesimal changes that only you can see, because you want it to be absolutely perfect before anyone else reads/hears/sees your work.
+We tell ourselves to keep editing … to keep making those infinitesimal changes that only we can see, because we care – we want it to be absolutely perfect before anyone else reads/hears/sees our work.

-But of course nothing is ever perfect – everything can be improved … And the most frustrating thing is that you usually notice the improvements the very moment it’s too late to do something about it.
-And you use that as an excuse to tell yourself to work harder – to be even more careful next time.
+But of course nothing is ever perfect – everything can be improved … And the most frustrating thing is that we usually notice the improvements the very moment it’s too late to do something about it.
+And then we use that as an excuse to work harder – to be even more careful next time.

 But next time it won’t be perfect either.

 Secondly, embracing flaws can help us use time more effectively.
-As a task draws nearer to completion, it takes longer and longer to make improvements.
-There comes a point at which you have to ask yourself whether the extra time is really adding any extra value to the finished product.
-We never want to be shoddy.
+As a task draws nearer to completion, it takes longer and longer to make improvements – there’s a line of diminishing returns.
+We never want to be shoddy, of course.
 We should never let anything out into the world that we aren’t proud of.
-But we need to know when to say: “Enough.
+But we also need to know when to say: “Enough.
 I’m proud of this.
-Yes, maybe I could improve it by two percent, but it’s time to put this out and start the next thing.”
+Yes, maybe I could improve it by one or two percent, but it’s time to put this out and start the next thing.”

-Of course, working on the next thing is the perfect opportunity to implement the lessons you learned from the last thing.
+And working on the next thing is the perfect opportunity to implement the lessons we learned from the last thing.